-Prior to spraying a pesticide, the applicator must become familiar with the area to be sprayed and must identify and record the existence, type and location of any Sensitive Area located within 500 feet of the target area.
+- I. Prior to spraying a pesticide, the applicator must become familiar with the area to be sprayed and must identify and record the existence, type and location of any Sensitive Area located within 500 feet of the target area.
 Applicators shall prepare a site map or other record, depicting the target area and adjacent Sensitive Areas.
 The map or other record shall be updated annually.
-The site map or other record shall be retained by the applicator for a period of two years following the date of applications and shall be made available to representatives of the Board upon request.
-This requirement shall not apply to commercial application categories 3B (turf), 3A (ornamental tree and plant) or 7A (structural general pest control applications).
+The site map or other record shall be retained by the applicator for a period of two years following the date of applications and shall be made available to representatives of the Board upon request. - II.
+This requirement shall not apply to commercial applications conducted under categories 3A (outdoor ornamental tree and plant), 3B (turf), 6A (rights-of-way vegetation management), 6B (industrial/commercial/municipal vegetation management), or 7A (structural general pest control applications), or 7E (biting fly & other arthropod vectors [ticks]). - III.
+Applications conducted under category 6A (rights-of-way vegetation management) and to sidewalks and trails under category 6B (industrial/commercial/municipal vegetation management) require the applicator to implement a drift management plan.